eceselinadiguzel/TEDMULVID/README.md

 ### Select a Ground Truth Image:

-- From the selected scene's `gt` folder, choose a ground truth image for metric calculation.
+- From the selected scene's `GT` folder, choose a ground truth image for metric calculation.
 This image will be used as a reference for quality assessment.

 ### Specify an Excel File: